Clean Vehicle Rebate Project

 Key Partners

-California Air Resources Board, California Energy Commission, utilities, air districts, local municipalities, UT Austin, UC Davis, Clean Cities Coalitions and vehicle manufacturers
+California Air Resources Board, California Energy Commission, utilities, air districts, local municipalities, UT Austin, UC Davis, Clean Cities Coalitions, auto dealerships and vehicle manufacturers

 State Policies Supported